fasiha/WikiAtRisk/README.md

 The first point is that, *yes*, the intuition at the end of the previous section is absolutely true: using as much as the last thousand days (almost three years!), the year-lag auto-correlation has drifted up and down over the years, so it is definitely helpful to blow up a single number that we had in the previous section into a two-dimensional map of sliding window auto-correlations.

 For example, between roughly mid-2004 and mid-2007, the number of editors contributing to English Wikipedia tomorrow was very highly correlated with that a year before—that's the bright patch of yellow that fills the bottom-left corner of the triangle.
-You'd want to do a bit more testing but I'd hazard that predicting tomorrow's editor count as that of a year ago wouldn't be too bad a system.
+You'd want to do a bit more testing but I'd hazard that, during that era (first gen iPhone), predicting tomorrow's editor count as that of a year ago wouldn't be too bad a system.

 Then there's the dark slash across the heatmap.
 That's Peak Wiki.
 In order to better understand this streak of low-correlation, I had to study a zoomed in plot of Peak Wiki (as sad as it may or may not be).